 If you find yourself unable to make payments on bills, credit card debts or other loans, the Consumer Financial Protection Bureau (CFPB) recommends working with your lenders directly.
 The CFPB says the earlier you reach out, the better.
 And it has a helpful page describing what options may be available and what to say to your lender.

 Capital One customers who may be experiencing financial difficulties as a result of COVID-19 should reach out directly to discuss available resources.

 If you’re unable to make payments on your car loan, you should contact your lender immediately.
 The CFPB has guidance on a few of the ways lenders may be able to work with you.
-Loan extensions are one way your lender may be able to offer temporary relief.
-These generally allow you to skip a certain number of immediate payments and add them on the back end of your loan.
+Loan extensions are one way.
+Generally, extensions allow you to skip a certain number of immediate payments and add them to the end of your loan.

-Capital One customers who are experiencing challenges paying their auto loans can sign in to their account to see if they qualify for a loan extension.
+Capital One customers who are experiencing challenges paying their auto loans can sign in to their account to see whether they qualify for a loan extension.

-The CARES Act also established a number of temporary programs to assist small businesses, including certain nonprofits, sole proprietors, independent contractors and other self-employed individuals.
+The federal government established a number of temporary programs to assist small businesses, including certain nonprofits, sole proprietors, independent contractors and other self-employed individuals.